apollographql/graphql-subscriptions/.designs/authorization.md

 * https://auth0.com/blog/auth-with-socket-io/
 * https://auth0.com/blog/auth-with-socket-io/
     * Suggests using authorization on connection using url parameter with the auth token.
+* Meteor/DDP
+    * The DDP protocol itself has no concept of authentication.
+Authentication is done via normal method calls.
+    * The Meteor DDP server implementation allows method calls to store state on the connection object representing the current user ID, which is accessible from other methods and publications.
+If the user ID ever changes, all publications are basically re-evaluated from scratch (inside the server).
+Nothing special is done on the server side to allow methods to notice if the user ID changes while they are running; however, methods run in series unless they explicitly ask to unblock the connection (and the client tries to not send login methods in parallel with other methods).
+    * The Meteor Accounts package tracks DDP connections associated with resume tokens and disconnects them if the resume token associated with that connection is deleted from the database.
+    * Personal opinion from @glasser: having auth just be "another method" wasn't the best idea.
+It works better if it's an established-at-beginning-of-connection, disconnect-to-change thing.
+However, the general idea of having a way for changes to authn/authz to "rerun publishers" or "disconnect connections" is nice.

 ## Implementation possibility: